TheRealMoeMasterful/Exercise-01a-Install-Software/README.md

 TheRealMoeMasterful

-I have installed the software on my computer as a part of the exercise
+I have installed the software I promise